 During our brief, but impactful history the team had several key accomplishments that proved to be the foundation of the quality improvement initiative that began in 2013.
 Those accomplishments were:

-These activities led to planning the quality improvement initiative with the Government Resource Center (GRC) with a focus on increasing attendance of the postpartum visit and postpartum screening rates for T2DM.
+These activities led to planning the quality improvement initiative with the Government Resource Center (GRC) with a focus on increasing attendance of the postpartum visit and postpartum testing rates for T2DM.